 In addition, each plant species in Ontario is assigned a Co-efficient of Wetness (CW) which indicates the soil moisture regimes these plant species typically prefer.
 Co-efficient of Wetness numbers range from +5 to -5.
 Plants with CW numbers of -5 are considered wetland obligate species, with the majority of occurrences being in wetland habitats.
 Plants with CW numbers of -4 to -2 are considered facultative wetland species that usually occur in wetlands but may occasionally be found outside of wetland habitats.
-Plants with CW numbers of +2 to +4 are considered facultative upland species that usually occur in upland habitat but may occasionally be found in wetland habitats.
-Plants with CW numbers of +2 to +4 are considered facultative upland species that usually occur in upland habitat but may occasionally be found in wetland habitats.
-Plants with CW numbers of +2 to +4 are considered facultative upland species that usually occur in upland habitat but may occasionally be found in wetland habitats.
+Plants with CW numbers of -1 to +1 are considered species with an equal likelihood of being found in wetland or upland habitats.
 Plants with CW numbers of +2 to +4 are considered facultative upland species that usually occur in upland habitat but may occasionally be found in wetland habitats.
 Plants with CW numbers of +5 are considered upland obligate species, with the majority of occurrences being in dry upland habitats.
 Of the species found in the Study Area the great majority are upland species with occasional occurrences (i.e. 14 of 76 species) of facultative wetland species and only one occurrence of a wetland obligate species, Black Bulrush (Scirpus atrovirens), on a small depression along a trail.
 This is reflected in the lack of wetland habitats found in the Study Area.